OpenCDSS/cdss-app-tstool-doc-user/mkdocs-project/docs/command-ref/WriteTimeSeriesToExcel/WriteTimeSeriesToExcel.md

 </p>**

 **<p style="text-align: center;">
-Condition Table used with `WriteTimeSeriesToExcel` Command for Specific Checks and Formatting (<a href="../WriteTimeSeriesToExcel_ConditionTable.png">see also the full-size image</a>)
+Condition Table used with `WriteTimeSeriesToExcel` Command for Specific Checks and Formatting (<a href="../WriteTimeSeriesToExcel_ConditionTable.png">see full-size image</a>)
 </p>**

 The column names for the condition table must be specified as shown.